Ebbsfleet Education Campus

 - Project value: Estimated £55m

-Our design for the new £55m ‘Ebbsfleet Education Campus’ has been submitted for planning to the local authority, Ebbsfleet Development Corporation.
+Planning permission for our design for a new ‘Ebbsfleet Education Campus’ has been unanimously approved by the local authority, Ebbsfleet Development Corporation.

 Developed by Henley Camland, the ‘Alkerden Education Campus’, as it will be known, will provide more than 2,200 places to nursery, primary and secondary school pupils and will be operated by The Aletheia Anglican Academy Trust.
 The scheme also includes a dual-use community sports centre which will accommodate 500 people at any one time, together with extensive external pitches.